StuartAshby/tensorflow-bag-of-words-text-classification/README.md

 In each of these 5 categories we've added sample sentences to ```data.json``` to train the model.

-But it's never seen the sentences we'll attempt to classify, one in each of the 5 categories listed above:
+Remember, it has never seen the sentences we'll attempt to classify, one in each of the 5 categories listed above:
 ```
 "Do you know the time?" - time
 "I apologize for being rude." - sorry